 This gold coin—with its humble secret, grand tales of being passed through the streets of Istanbul, and fear of being hoarded in a jar—has more (and better) ‘character’ development than human characters in crummy novels.

 I enjoy this kind of diversion because the coin’s journey produced memorable descriptions of the people and city.
 Other meanderings have less obvious pay-offs.
 Pamuk includes a fair amount of myths and stories.
 Some read like Aesop’s fables, but the morals given at their close will not be familiar to western audiences.
 They take time from a cleverly built whodunnit, but their thematic framework illuminates the main action.
-My Name Is Red is plainly written for a Turkish audience (and it’s written in Turkish), but these stories allow it to be intelligible to a modern and/or western audience as well.
+My Name Is Red is plainly written for a Turkish audience (and it’s written in Turkish), but these stories allow it to be intelligible to a western audience as well.

 The philosophy and mystery are great, but the love triangle is a shaky business.
 The woman, Shekure, must choose between her brother-in-law whom she dislikes (her husband is missing, presumed dead) and her old flame.
 She’s clearly written by a man and I had a hard time taking her seriously.
 One proof of this leaps to mind, but I expect it would get this post flagged….
 If you read this book, you’ll know the line.
 Also strange is the fact that Shekure’s two children are named Shevket and Orhan.
 Shevket is the name of Orhan Pamuk’s older brother in real life, Shekure is the name of his mother, and Orhan is his own first name.
 Does this mean something?
 So glad to be out of school—this is the kind of thing that would require an essay on my least favorite subject: authorial intent.